yllee9127/ce8_assignment_2_15/README.md

 Answer:

-An IAM policy to access Secrets Manager (the policy JSON is as shown below).
+An IAM policy to access Secrets Manager (a sample policy JSON is as shown below).

 An IAM role and with the above created IAM policy attached to it.